blancarebollo/blancarebollo/README.md

 ### A passionate Data Scientist 📉 and Criminologist 🕵🏻 from Spain

 - 🌱 I’m currently working on my knowledge in Data science and analytics
-- 💬 Ask me about my degrees and my code skills
+- 💬 Ask me about criminology, social science and policy topics
-- 📫 How to reach me: blanca.rebollocastellanos@gmail.com
+- 📫  blanca.rebollocastellanos@gmail.com
-- 😄 Pronouns: she/her
+- 😄 she/her
-- ⚡ Fun fact: I love music, I play some instruments and I am always up to discover new music
+- ⚡ I love music, I play some instruments and I am always up to discover new music

 ### My Skills